smaugmuds/_smaug_/README.md

 **--{SMAUG}--** is a multiplayer text-based role-playing game, which is a type of MUD.
 It can be used and modified to create your own game server.

-**--{SMAUG}--** is an enhancenment of **AFKMud 2.1.5**, the goal is to develop a new structure to build and run in modern distributed system environments. **AFKMud**, is an fixed **SMAUG 1.4a** which is a heavily modified derivative of the **Merc 2.1** distribution.
-Stock area zones from **SMAUG 1.4a** have been restored into **--{smaug}--**.
+**--{SMAUG 2.0}--** is an enhancenment of **SMAUG 1.8b**, this project was started to have an stable source code structure, which will build, install and run in most modern distributed system environments. **--{SMAUG 2.0}--** is ready to add, enable and disable new code snippets using the new **GNU Autotools** build system.
+Many bug fixes and additions were made to the **SMAUG 1.8b** source code, always trying to keep the compatibility with **SMAUG** previous revisions.
+All path definitions for data files and directories were modified, **--{SMAUG}--** installation is now stored into a modern system directory distribution.
+Old "**startd**" script was replaced with "**smaugd**" and "**smaugd-monitor**", these scripts will start up and keep your MUD server running.
+If the **--{SMAUG}--** server process fails, "**smaugd-monitor**" will respawn it again.
+To know more about all these new changes, take a look at the section **--{SMAUG}-- ChangeLog**.

-**SMAUG 1.4a** is close to six times the size of **Merc 2.1**, and has major changes to the inner workings of the code, hence making porting of code from other Diku-derivatives non-trivial to the non-coder.
+**SMAUG 1.8b**, is an fixed **SMAUG 1.4a** which is a heavily modified derivative of the **Merc 2.1** distribution. **SMAUG 1.4a** is close to six times the size of **Merc 2.1**, and has major changes to the inner workings of the code, hence making porting of code from other Diku-derivatives non-trivial to the non-coder.
 Due to the ability to edit most everything online, you will most likely find the online help pages more informative. **SMAUG** is the base code that runs the popular **Realms of Despair** MUD.
 Through the years it has been tweaked, modified, and enhanced to become one of the most feature packed branches of the **MERC** family of codebases.

 **SMAUG** is a derivative of **Merc Diku Mud** is a **Diku Mud** with many enhancements and contributions.
 It was written in 1990 and 1991 by **Sebastian Hammer**, **Tom Madsen**, **Katja Nyboe**, **Michael Seifert**, and **Hans Henrik Stærfeldt** at **DIKU** _(Datalogisk Institut Københavns Universitet) at the department of computer science at the University of Copenhagen in Copenhagen, Denmark_.
 Commonly referred to as simply **"Diku"**, the game was greatly inspired by **AberMUD**, though **Diku** became one of the first multi-usergames to become popular as a freely-available program for its gameplay and similarity to **Dungeons & Dragons**.